apparebit/deface/docs/index.rst

 *Liberate your posts from Facebook!*

-*deface* ingests one or more ``posts/your_posts_n.json`` files exported from Facebook, cleans and simplifies the contained post data, including removing redundant information, and prints the result in chronological order to the console.
+*deface* ingests one or more ``posts/your_posts_n.json`` files exported through Facebook's `Download Your Information <https://www.facebook.com/dyi>`_ page, fixes the broken character encoding, removes duplicated fields, converts to a more compact and well-defined schema, and prints the result in chronological order to the console.
 You have a choice between pretty-printed, newline-delimited, or plain JSON for output.

-By helping to extricate your content from Facebook, *deface* also helps to extricate yourself from the social network.
+By helping to extricate your content from Facebook, *deface* helps you to permanently extricate yourself from the social network.
 That matters because Facebook is an imminent threat to human rights and democracy all over the world.
 I made just that case in `an invited talk <https://youtu.be/iYJQSfQGDEE>`_ at `Rebase
 <http://rebase-conf.org/2020/#technology-today-a-paucity-of-integrity-and-imagination>`_
 / `SPLASH <https://2020.splashcon.org>`_ in November 2020.